stijnklomp/linting-formatting-config/README.md

 ## Configuration Details

 This package provides a default ESLint and Prettier configuration.
-The configuration includes rules and settings for code style, formatting, and best practices.
+The configurations include rules and settings for code style, formatting, and best practices.

 ## ESLint Configuration